 Case Study of WordPress Brute Force Hackers

-Most any type of website can be hacked.
-WordPress websites are the easiest to hack, and therfore are at the highest risk level.
+Almost any type of website can be hacked.
+WordPress websites are the easiest to hack and therefore are at the highest risk level.
 Hackers may place malware files throughout your website or server.
 They often hide scripts (action files) in various directories (folders), and sometimes add malicious code directly on website pages.
 Some hackers hijack contact forms to send high volumes of spam mail.
 There are numerous ways hackers get into a website or server.
 It is better to prevent hacking than try to troubleshoot and repair problems.

 WordPress Security is a very important part of managing a WordPress website.
-Most website owners and managers do not understand the prevalance of hacking activty, or consider their sites to be at risk.
-A site does not need to be a well known blog or belong to a major coproration to be attractive to hackers.
-Every week Google will blacklist approximately 50,000 websites for phishingactivity, and blacklist another 20,000 for having malware.
+Most website owners and managers do not understand the prevalence of hacking activity or consider their sites to be at risk.
+A site does not need to be a well-known blog or belong to a major corporation to be attractive to hackers.
+Every week Google will blacklist approximately 50,000 websites for phishing activity, and blacklist another 20,000 for having malware.
 The majority of these are hacked sites, and the owners are unaware of the problems.